Panzerbjrn/ThoughtForTheDay/README.md

 # ThoughtForTheDay
-This nifty little function will give you a thought for the day.
+This nifty little function will give you an uplifting thought for the day.

+I use it in my profile to give me a line each time I run PowerShell...